Basic 3D Math: Vectors

 Part 1: Vectors

 A Vector is a mathematical entity which consists of two or more real numbers – as a programmer, imagine the vector as an array of floats.
-Let’s take a look on how a vector looks like:
+Let’s take a look at how a vector looks like:

 Here the vector “v” has 4 components: 5, 6, 7 and 1.
 In 3D Graphics you will use 3 or 4 component vectors most of the time: